presidioforts/scratchfiles/TransitionPlan.md

 These transitions will free up approximately 40% to 50% of my current workload, enabling me to strategically focus on the following proposed objectives:

-* Develop and enhance EPL-X and OCP Cloud Infrastructure for application migration and related platform activities.
+* Work with Engineering to enhance EPL-X product OCP Cloud Infrastructure for application migration and related platform activities.
 * Optimize EPL-X infrastructure components, focusing on Objectstore improvements, Runner Kubernetes cluster sizing, and comprehensive infrastructure scaling to support upcoming migrations effectively.

 ---